lewagonlisbon/programming4everybody/README.md

 - _13h25-13h45_ (GMT+1) **Q&A session** where you'll be able to ask the teachers any question you might have and share your screen with them for a live help
 - _13h45-?_ **Keep coding!** Use the [Slack channel](https://programming4everybody.slack.com) to find a buddy and work with him, interact with other classmates, or just send a funny gif 🙈

-For each session, a private link to the Zoom meeting will be shared on the Slack main channel before the beginning of the lesson.
+For each session, a private link to the Zoom meeting will be shared on the course Slack channel before the beginning of the lesson.

 **N.B:** to keep the course as interactive as possible, if you share your screen with the rest of the partecipant, we ask you to do it for **no more than 2 minutes** per session, excluding any eventual extra presentation 🙋🏼‍♀️🙋🏽‍♂️The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.